Sandwiched between Spain and France, the drop-dead beautiful country of Andorra regally sits in the heart of the Pyrenees.

 - Mountains.
-The cozy Cal Xixarro in the ski resort Canillo is just 650 ft.
-(200 m) from the Ice Palace of Andorra and offers ski-to-door access.
-You and your travel companions will also enjoy modern amenities, quirky designs, and a fully-equipped kitchen.
-The quaint country house hosts up to six guests.
+The cozy apartment Bosquet 1 in the ski resort Canillo is just 5 minutes from the ski lift, making it the ideal starting point for your day of hiking or skiing.
+You and your travel companions will enjoy modern amenities, a fully-equipped kitchen, a terrace, and a hot tub.
+The quaint apartment hosts up to five guests.

 - City.
 If you’re not visiting Andorra for its mountain activities but rather for the incredible shopping opportunities, stay at the two-bedroom apartment Apartamento Escapada in the capital Andorra la Vella.
 This spacious accommodation offers modern designs, a living space, and a kitchen.

 - Spa.
 Would you rather rejuvenate by soaking your body in mineral waters?
 Then, the boutique Grau Roig Andorra Hotel & Spa is the right lodging for you.
 The elegant, award-winning establishment will seduce you with its magnificent wellness center, three onsite restaurants, and stylish, modern rooms.
 In the spa, you can pamper yourself in the heated swimming pool, hydro-massage baths, sauna, Turkish bath, and relaxation area while taking in the heart-stopping mountain views.

 Now You Know How to Plan a Day Trip from Barcelona to Andorra

 Andorra is tiny, which makes it perfect for a day trip from Barcelona.
 If you want to make the most out of your journey, depart early and plan your day in advance.